 \section{Introduction}

-Consider the problem of testing a null given a finite sample of data.
+Consider the problem of testing a null hypothesis given a finite sample of data.
 If this null satisfies a group invariance property referred to as the ``randomization hypothesis,'' then one can construct randomization tests that obtain exact finite-sample Type 1 error control.
-Intuitively, this property requires that, under the null, there are transformations of the data that preserve the distribution of the data.
-In part due to the allure of finite-sample error control, there is a large methodological literature on randomization tests and a similarly large applied literature that makes use of these tests \citep[for a review, see][]{ritzwoller2024randomization}.
+Intuitively, this property requires that, under the null, certain transformations of the data leave its distribution unchanged.
+In part due to the appeal of finite-sample validity, there is a large methodological literature on randomization tests and a similarly large applied literature using these methods \citep[for a review, see][]{ritzwoller2024randomization}.

-Randomization tests that are used in practice often require stronger conditions than the null hypothesis of primary interest.
-This is a problem because it re-introduces an inability to control Type 1 error: we may over-reject when the data is drawn from a distribution that satisfies the hypothesis of primary interest but not the stronger conditions.
-For instance, a commonly-used randomization test for the null of mean zero given i.i.d. observations is constructed by repeatedly recomputing a test statistic under all possible sign changes on the observations.
-However, this test only properly controls finite-sample error when the data is drawn from a symmetric distribution, and thus may over-reject when data is drawn from a non-symmetric distribution with mean zero.
+In practice, randomization tests often rely on invariance conditions that are stronger than the null hypothesis of primary interest.
+This is a problem because it re-introduces an inability to control Type 1 error: the test can over-reject when the data is drawn from a distribution that satisfies the hypothesis of primary interest but not the stronger conditions.
+For example, a commonly used randomization test for the null of mean zero with i.i.d. observations is based on sign changes.
+This test controls finite-sample size only under symmetry and may over-reject for non-symmetric mean-zero distributions.

-This paper investigates whether the failure to control Type 1 error for certain null hypotheses (e.g. the null of mean zero) is due to the specific randomization tests used in practice (e.g. the use of sign changes) or due to a more general inability to construct randomization tests that are valid for the hypotheses.
-To formalize this distinction, we develop a framework to characterize which null hypotheses can and cannot be tested using a randomization test.
-In doing so, we provide a simple necessary and sufficient condition for a null hypothesis to satisfy the randomization hypothesis that avoids group-theoretic properties that typically accompany the theory of randomization tests.
+This paper investigates whether the failure to control Type 1 error for certain null hypotheses (e.g. the null of mean zero) is due to the specific randomization tests used in practice (e.g. the use of sign changes) or from a more fundamental limitation.
+To formalize this distinction, we develop a framework that characterizes which null hypotheses admit randomization tests.
+We provide a simple necessary and sufficient condition for a null to satisfy the randomization hypothesis that avoids group-theoretic structure.